OneLink U Lesson 1

 Discussion Questions

-Assignments for Next Time
+Assignments for Next Meeting

-2.)
-Start the Fundraising Process:
+1.)
+Start Fundraising Process:

 b.)
-Read this article: Fundraising: An Invitation?
+Read this article: Fundraising: An Invitation

 c.)
 Brainstorm names of people to whom you want to send support letters (Goal of 50 names).